 We also look for other factors such as a history of satisfactory performance reviews throughout a career, with recent, negative performance reviews.
 Employers often make up dubious reasons for letting an employee go because they know it is illegal to terminate employment due to age.

 Looking at who replaced you could also yield important clues as to whether you were terminated illegally.
 Replacing an older worker with a younger one can be a telltale sign of age discrimination.

 Fired At 50?
-Contact A Wrongful Discharge Lawyer Serving Rochester.
+Contact A Wrongful Discharge Lawyer Today.

 Law Office of Sivertson and Barrette, P.A., offers a free, confidential consultation to prospective clients.
 An attorney at our firm will give you an honest assessment of your legal matter and explain to you what your options are.
-Contact us online or by phone at 651-964-6301 or toll free at 800-563-3094 to speak with a St. Paul age discrimination attorney.
+Contact us online or by phone at 651-964-6301 or toll-free at 800-563-3094 to speak with an experienced age discrimination attorney.